Mesa Academics & Athletics Program

 Apply online or in person at the Admissions office (I4-102)

-Assessment is required for: 1st time college students
+Assessment or the Placement Assistant Tool is required for: 1st time college students

 Not required for: Students who have completed an English and Math course at previous colleges (grade of "C" or better) or who have assessment results from a previous California Community College, or passed the Advanced Placement English and math exams (with a score of 3 or higher) or met minimum test scores on any of the following tests: SAT or EAP without local validation.
 Minimum scores are indicated in the Mesa Catalog http://studentweb.sdccd.edu/index.cfm?action=catalogs under the "Admissions and Regulations" section of the catalog.